 Every new teacher struggle on building healthy strong relationships with students for various reasons.
 A few of them maybe, lack of common ground, frustrations in fulfilling their roles as student and a teacher, change in environment, and lack of individual attention.

 Being a teacher, it was a herculean task for me to build rapport with my students.
 I failed miserably in my attempts to talk and and understand them.

 Teaching like every other teacher does not make you stand out or create a lasting impression of you on the students.
 You succeed as a good teacher not when they score good marks, but when they call you up and wish you on teachers day.
 It just means that you have made an impact in the child and that is what teaching is really about.
 Any fool could come up and take book and teach but it takes a teacher to impact their life.

 1.Creating efficient lesson plans

 This may sound simple and doable.
 Just as simple it seems, it is highly important.
-To create a efficient lesson plan, you should break down your class timing.
+To create an efficient lesson plan, you should break down your class timing.
 If it is a one hour class, you should be able to make every minute of it useful but not the same.
-Categorizing the time to ice breaker, introduction, activity, learning episode and reflection makes the whole one hour colourful and alive.
+Categorising the time to ice breaker, introduction, activity, learning episode and reflection makes the whole one hour colourful and alive.